thomasabishop/eolas/Databases/GraphQL/Apollo/Apollo_Server.md

 ### Resolver parameters

-The resolver function has standard parameters that you draw on when implementing the resolution:
+Each resolver function has the same standard parameters that you can invoke when implementing the resolution: `resolverFunction(parent, args, context, info)`.

 - `parent`
-  - something to do with resolver chains //TODO: return to
+  - Used with [resolver chains](/Databases/GraphQL/Apollo/Using_arguments_with_Apollo_Client.md#resolver-chains) ---add example
 - `args`
-  - an object containing the argments that were provided for the field by the client.
-For instance if the client requests a field with an accompanying `id` argument, `id` will show up in the `args` object
+  - an object comprising arguments provided for the given field by the client.
+For instance if the client requests a field with an accompanying `id` argument, `id` can be parsed via the `args` object
 - `context`
-  - shared state between different resolvers that contains essential connection parameters such as authentication, a database connection, or a `RESTDataSource` (see below)
+  - shared state between different resolvers that contains essential connection parameters such as authentication, a database connection, or a `RESTDataSource` (see below).
+This will be typically instantiated via a class which is then invoked within the `ApolloServer` instance under the `dataSources` key.
 - `info`
-  - least essential, used for caching
+  - not used so frequently but employed as part of caching

 Typically you won't use every parameter with every resolver.
 You can ommit them with `_, __`; the number of dashes indicating the argument placement.

 ### `RESTDataSource`

-This is something you can apply to your server to improve the efficiency of working with REST APIs in your resolvers.
+A resolver can return data from multiple sources.
+One of the most common sources is a RESTful endpoint.
+Apollo provides a specific class for handling REST endpoints in your resolvers: `RESTDataSource`.

 REST APIs fall victim to the "n + 1" problem: say you want to get an array of one resource type, then for each element returned you need to send another request using one of its properties to fetch a related resource.

 This is implicit in the case of the `Track` type in the schema.
 Each `Track` has an `author` key but the `Author` type isn't embedded in `Track` it has to be fetched using an `id`.
-In a REST API, this would require a request to a separate end point for each `Track` returned.
+In a REST API, this would require a request to a separate end point for each `Track` returned, increasing the time complexity of the request.

 Here is an example of `RESTDataSource` being used.
 It is just a class that can be extended and which provides inbuilt methods for running fetches against a REST API: